-For buildings complying with Section R408.2, maximum Ceiling U factor of 0.026 and maximum Wood Frame Wall U factor of 0.060 are permissible in Climate Zones 4 and 5 if all electric options are chosen from Table R408.2 that meet or exceed 13 credits.
+R408.2.1 Enhanced Envelope Options.
+The building thermal envelope shall meet the requirements of Section R408.2.1.1 or R408.2.1.2.

-R408.2.1 Enhanced envelope performance UA options.
+R408.2.1.1 Enhanced envelope performance UA.
 The proposed total building thermal envelope UA of the building thermal envelope as designed shall be one of the following and the sum of U-factor times assembly area, shall be less than or equal to 95 percent of the total UA resulting from multiplying the U-factors in Table R402.1.2 by the same assembly area as in the proposed building. shall be calculated in accordance with Section R402.1.5 and shall meet one of the following: The area-weighted average SHGC of all glazed fenestration shall be less than or equal to 95 percent of the maximum glazed fenestration SHGC in Table R402.1.2.

 Not less than 2.5% below the total UA of the building thermal envelope.